Machito: Career

 In April 1943 during World War II, Machito was drafted into the United States Army.
 After a few months of training, he suffered a leg injury and was discharged in October.
 Earlier, anticipating a long absence of the band's leader, Bauza had sent for Machito's younger foster sister Graciela, who traveled to New York from Havana where she had been touring with El Trio Garcia, and singing lead with the all-female Orquesta Anacaona.
 Graciela served as the lead singer of the Afro-Cubans for a year before Machito returned to front the band.
 Graciela stayed on—at performances, the two singers alternated solo songs and created duets such as "Si Si No No" and "La Paella".
 Adding to the percussion, Graciela played claves alongside Machito's maracas.

 Beginning in 1947, teenager Willie Bobo helped move the band's gear to gigs in Upper Manhattan, just so he could watch them play.
 Near the end of the evening, if there were no musician's union leaders in sight (he was underage), he borrowed bongos from José Mangual and played with the band.
 Later, Machito helped him get positions in other Latin bands.
 Many years later, George Shearing pointed to Machito and Willie Bobo as two musicians who helped him learn "what Latin music was about".

 Machito accepted a recording date with Stan Kenton in December 1947, playing maracas on the tune "The Peanut Vendor", which was a hit for Kenton.
-Other Afro-Cubans at the date were Carlos Vidal on congas and José Mangual on timbales.
+Other members of the Afro-Cubans at the date were Carlos Vidal on congas and José Mangual on timbales.
 The next month, the bands of both Kenton and Machito shared the stage at The Town Hall, New York setting off a surging interest in Cubop.
 Machito named that style of music when he recorded an arrangement of Bauza's "Tanga" with the new title "Cubop City" in 1948.
 Machito was sought after by record producers, and in his live shows he featured soloists Howard McGhee on trumpet and Brew Moore on tenor sax.
 Late in 1948, he took to the studio with Charlie Parker, and Flip Phillips on tenor sax.
 Machito's star was ascendant, and he played Carnegie Hall on February 11, 1949, on a bill including Duke Ellington, Lester Young, Bud Powell and Coleman Hawkins.
 An album derived from 78 sides recorded in 1948 and 1949 was issued: Mucho Macho.
 For these recordings, the 14-piece band had three trumpeters (including Bauzá), four saxophonists, piano player René Hernández, a bass player, and three percussionists playing bongos, congas and timbales, augmented by Graciela on claves and Machito himself on maracas.
 A subsequent release was Tremendo Cumbán featuring arrangements by pianist Hernández and vocal additions from the Rigual Brothers.
 This recording includes Mitch Miller playing oboe on one tune, "Oboe Mambo".